A toy model for background independent string field theory: Gauge theories associated to graded Lie ( -) algebras

 giving the original equations~\eqref{phi-eom} upon identifying $\Psi^{(0)}$ and $\Phi$.\footnote{This requires some care in the case if fermions are present among ghost degree zero fields.} Similarly, one finds that $Q$ encodes the gauge symmetries~\eqref{phi-gs}.
 Further details can be found in~\cite{Grigoriev:2006tt}.

-Although we won't have a need for it here, the above construction can be generalized to the case where $\algA$ is replaced by an $L_\infty$-algebra (it goes without saying that we are dealing with $\fZ$-graded superalgebras).
+Although we won't have a need for it in this paper, in closing this section, let us comment on how the above construction can be generalized to the case where $\algA$ is replaced by an $L_\infty$-algebra ( it goes without saying that we are dealing with $\fZ$-graded superalgebras).
 Suppose we are given an $L_{\infty}$-algebra determined by the following polylinear maps on the space $\algA$:

 which are super-skew-symmetric, and satisfy $L_\infty$ conditions (i.e. $\cD$ is nilpotent, $[\cdot,\cdot]$ satisfies Jacobi identity modulo $\cD$-exact terms, etc.).
 In addition the ghost degree of a $k$-linear map is assumed to be $2-k$.
 We note, in passing, that the construction also applies to $A_\infty$-algebras just because each $A_\infty$ is an $L_\infty$ as well.